USS Admiral H. T. Mayo: First Return to Navy Service

 Returned to the Navy in March 1950 when most of the Army's larger ships became part of the newly created Military Sea Transportation Service.
-Still civilian-manned and retaining her "General" name, the ship made numerous crossings of the Pacific in support of the Korean War.
+Still civilian-crewed and retaining her "General" name, the ship made numerous crossings of the Pacific in support of the Korean War.
 To increase her troop capacity, in early 1952 she was refitted as an "austerity" transport, with most amenities removed.
 Later in 1952 she carried Greek and Turkish troops from their homelands to Korea, and in August 1953 she brought the first group of 328 returning American prisoners of war home from Korea.
 General Nelson M. Walker continued to operate in the Pacific until January 1957, when she transited to the Atlantic and carried out a single round trip voyage to Bremerhaven, West Germany.
 Placed in ready reserve status in February 1957, she was berthed in the Maritime Administration's Hudson River reserve fleet from June 1957 to June 1958 and again after January 1959, when she was transferred to the Maritime Administration and stricken from the Navy List.

 Second Return to Navy service

+USNS General Nelson M. Walker as viewed by servicemen leaving Korea in 1953.

 In August 1965 the Navy reacquired the General Nelson M. Walker, reinstating her on the Navy List with the prefix USNS to support the buildup of U.S. forces in Vietnam.
 On 4 January 1966, the 2nd Brigade, 25th Infantry Division of Schofield Barracks, Hawaii, boarded the General Nelson M. Walker for deployment to Vietnam. arriving in Vung Tau on 18 January 1966.
 The day after arriving in Vung Tau, troops boarded LSTs and were transported to shore, where they were airlifted by C-130 to Tan Son Nhut Air Base, and from there by ground convoy transport to Cu Chi.
 On 21 July 1966 the 1st Battalion, 22nd Infantry Regiment of Ft.
 Lewis Washington, boarded the General Nelson M. Walker for deployment to Vietnam.
 After seventeen days at sea she docked at Naha, Okinawa.
 On 6 August 1966, the General Nelson M. Walker dropped anchor in Qui Nhon harbor in South Vietnam.
 The 1st Battalion, 22nd Infantry Regiment were ferried to the beach aboard LVMs (naval landing craft capable of carrying both vehicles and troops), and then was airlifted to Pleiku by C-130 and by ground convoy transport to the 4th Infantry Division advance party location near Dragon Mountain, later renamed Camp Enari.

 USNS General Nelson M. Walker in the 1950s.

 In August 1967, the General Nelson M. Walker departed from Oakland, CA, transporting the 1st Battalion of the 1st Cavalry Regiment and the 337th Signal Company to Vietnam arriving in Da Nang harbor in September 1967.
 Upon arrival in Da Nang, troops boarded LSTs and were transported to the Americal Division in Chu Lai.
 The General Nelson M. Walker carried out troop lifts to Southeast Asia through the end of 1967 and was again inactivated at New York in early 1968.